1962 Facts, Fun Trivia, and History

 The US signed the independence treaty for the Philippines on the 4th of July, giving them both the same “Independence Day” until 1962.

-Seattle’s Space Needle, Pacific Science Center, Monorail, Seattle Center, many other buildings were built for the 1962 World Fair.
+Seattle’s Space Needle, Pacific Science Center, Monorail, Seattle Center, and many other buildings were built for the 1962 World Fair.

 James Dresnok was an American soldier who defected to North Korea in 1962 and lived there until he died in 2016.